dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 There are two main types of ODE solvers:

 - **Fixed step size**: as with the Euler method, the step size $\dt$ is fixed during the simulation.
 The best known higher order methods are the *Runge-Kutta methods*.
 It is important for all these methods that the time step is sufficiently small to ensure the accuracy of the solution.
 - **Adaptive step size**: the step size is automatically adjusted during the simulation, at each time step.
-The best know method is the *Dormand-Prince method*.
+A well-known method is the *Dormand-Prince method*.

 ^^Space complexity^^: $O(n^2)$ (storing the Hamiltonian).